Beraliv/beraliv.dev/packages/blog2/src/content/2021-04-19-return-type-under-the-hood.md

 ---
-title: ReturnType under the hood
+title: ReturnType under the hood in TypeScript
 date: "2021-04-19"
 description: Given the function, we need to extract what it returns
 labels: